Russia gives breakdown of $15 billion Ukraine bailout

 The other $5 billion is coming from special drawing rights (SDRs), a reserve asset created by the International Monetary Fund, he said.
 Officials had said both sources would probably be used for the bailout, but had not given a breakdown.

-"A decision was taken to support our neighbor's economy," Ekho Moskvy quoted him as saying.
+"A decision was taken to support our neighbour's economy," Ekho Moskvy quoted him as saying.
 "It is not in our interest for the situation to worsen sharply."

-Some in Russia have grumbled about using cash that is supposed to be kept for helping its growing population of pensioners to aid its neighbor.
+Some in Russia have grumbled about using cash that is supposed to be kept for helping its growing population of pensioners to aid its neighbour.

 Kiev needs cash to cover its external funding gap, while the central bank's currency reserves are depleted by efforts to support the hryvnia and repay foreign debt.